yv-was-taken/gim/README.md

 #### gim functionality consists of the commands below:

-- **gim plan**
+- **gim set**
-  - Accepts a string as an argument for the message.
-If no string is provided, it opens the default editor.
+  - Accepts a string as an argument for the commit message.
+  If no string is provided, it opens the default editor. (<- todo)
   - The commit message file is stored inside the `.env` file inside the directory, inside the `COMMIT_MESSAGE` variable.

 - **gim push**